Best Support In A Network Marketing Company

 - We also have a Chat box, where people CAN get quick answers – but having seen misinformation spread (with kindly intent) we're encouraging people to reply with the encouragement to check out the official information in the Resources group.
 It takes a bit of discipline, and can be seen as unhelpful, until we explain why we do things this way.
 (I have to confess I'm not a fan of these chat groups because they quickly deteriorate into a series of cheesy grins that just push the useful information up the chat and out of sight.)

 - Our “leaders” are also readily available for three-way calls, providing a new team member has spent enough time learning about the company to have relevant questions.

 - What is NOT acceptable, is to ask right off for a 3-way, or just dump people in the chat / group and leave them to flounder.

 As always, compromise between the two is what to aim for.

-I’m available for a “starter” chat, or ongoing strategy chats, perhaps learning a new technique such as Silent List Building.
-But I steer people towards the company resources for factual information, because that is where I believe they will get the best support in a network marketing company.
+I'm always available for a “starter” chat, or ongoing strategy chats.
+But I steer people towards the company resources for factual information, because that is where I believe they will get the most accurate support.

 The best thing someone can do for a new team member is help them learn a strategy to find their own team members as quickly as possible – before doubts set in.
 And because they won't know “all the answers yet” here's when support from the Facebook Resources group is most helpful.